 The mission of the Department is to ensure that all veterans, and their eligible family members, understand and receive all the benefits, support, care and recognition that were earned through the veteran’s service to our nation, by administering all current programs and meeting their needs in the future.

-Currently, South Dakota has 56 County VSO’s serving the 66 counties in South Dakota and we have six Tribal VSOs.
-Since the original legislation in 1944 our states’ network of County & Tribal Veterans Service Officers and SDDVA personnel have assisted thousands of our veterans and their family members with receiving the benefits that were earned through service to our country, and our job is nowhere near done.
+Currently, South Dakota has 58 County VSO’s serving the 66 counties in South Dakota and we have six Tribal VSOs.
+Since the original legislation in 1944, our’ network of County & Tribal Veterans Service Officers and SDDVA personnel have assisted thousands of our veterans, and their family members, with receiving the benefits that were earned through service to our country, and our job is nowhere near done.
 World events over the last several years have led to a whole new generation of veterans who will need our assistance for years to come.
 These young men and women were raised in a much faster paced and technologically advanced environment than their fathers and grandfathers from previous wars and their needs and expectations are much different from those who served before them.
 Providing the professional level of service they will expect, well into the 21st century, is a challenge that our entire network must accept and be prepared for.